Dear Mountain Shadows Community,

 The school is looking for the optimal group size to support each child’s development as well as address concerns regarding the spread of COVID-19.
 While Colorado is currently allowing child care centers to have groups the size of their licensing numbers, Mountain Shadows is looking at having more restrictive group sizes in support of the child’s needs and wellbeing.
 We will be limiting our class groups to a maximum of 15 students when we open in August.
 We will also follow the cohort system of isolating children from other groups in an effort to minimize the spread of the virus.
 In the event that students over the maximum of 15 want to enroll, we plan to collect applications and possibly create another group to support the additional students.
 The timing of opening these additional groups will be determined by student demand.

-Teachers, assistants, and all MSMS staff will wear facial masks when they are with the children unless they are causing the adult respiratory distress.
+Teachers, assistants, and all MSMS staff will wear facial masks when they are with the children inside the building unless they are causing the adult respiratory distress.
 In addition to the regular masks, we have some masks with clear vinyl “windows” over the mouth area to help provide, especially for the YCC teachers, much needed facial communication cues with their students.
-Elementary children will be required to wear masks at all times when they are inside.

 Students under 3 years old do not wear masks.
 If parents of children over 3 years old would like their child to wear a mask, they will need to send it from home.
 All masks will be sent home at the end of the day and must be cleaned daily.
 No child will wear a mask while napping or during snack and lunch.